MisterCode25/PurpleNimGame/README.md

 Purple Nim is an app that allows you to play the famous NIM game.
 The rules are very simple, players must take between 1 and 3 matches each in turn.
 Whoever takes the last match has lost.

 ## Project
+1. This app was built with SwiftUI 2.0 and XCode 12 Beta

-1. This application was created for Purple Giraffe challenges.
+2. This application was created for Purple Giraffe challenges.
-2. [ Purple Giraffe]("https://purplegiraffe.fr") is an online training platform specializing in mobile development.
+3. [ Purple Giraffe]("https://purplegiraffe.fr") is an online training platform specializing in mobile development.

 ## Features

 *  Play with a friend or against the IA.
 You can even let the IA compete against each other.
 *  Customize the number of matches between 2 and 50.
 *  Customize IA between 3 levels: Stupid, Human and Einstein.
-*  The color of the player can be customized.
+*  Name and color of the player can be customized.

 ## Screenshots